Value-added tax (VAT)

 Stamp duty taxes

-Stamp duty taxes (Imposta di Bollo) apply on a certain list of deeds or documents provided for by the relevant law provision (e.g. checks, bills of exchange, statements of account, certificates, books of account, deeds of transfer of quotas, and, in some cases, invoices).
+Stamp duty taxes (Imposta di Bollo) apply on a certain list of deeds or documents provided for by the relevant law provision (e.g. checks, bills of exchange, statements of account, certificates, books of account, deeds of transfer of quotas, and, in some specific cases identified by the Law, invoices).

-According to the kind of deed, stamp duty tax is due at the moment of the deeds’ origin or in case of use (e.g. if the deed is filed to the Italian Registration Office).
+According to the kind of deed, stamp duty tax is due upon the deeds’ origin or in case of use (e.g. if the deed is filed to the Italian Registration Office).
 Moreover, it can be a fixed amount or as an amount proportional to the value of the deed or document.